 Expenses are the costs incurred by the farm to generate revenue.
 These include feed, fertilizer, seed, rent, and labor costs, among others.
 Properly tracking expenses is essential for budgeting and tax purposes.

 One way to do this is by using a bookkeeping system that records all expenses, such as rented equipment, animal feed, fertilizers, and wages for farmhands.
-Farmers may use software to keep track of their expenses or manually record on a ledger.
+Use accounting software for farmers to keep track of expenses or manually record them on a ledger.

 All receipts and invoices should be recorded properly to ensure accurate expense tracking.
 It is also important to categorize expenses into different categories such as farm supplies, rent, and marketing expenses, to make it easier to analyze and track the farm's spending.
 By keeping accurate records of expenses, farmers can budget more effectively and avoid cash flow problems.